 The image builder comes pre-installed with all required drivers.
 The image builder might stay in Pending status if a user installs conflicting or incorrect drivers.

-Because the image builder is unreachable, it isn’t possible to uninstall the conflicting or incorrect drivers.
+Because the image builder is unreachable, it's not possible to uninstall the conflicting or incorrect drivers.
 To fix this issue, launch a new image builder from a recent custom image, or using one of the Amazon-provided base images.

 Network interface limits

-Your Amazon Web Services (AWS) account might have reached the network interface limits for the Region.
+Your AWS account might have reached the network interface limits for the Region.
 For more information about limits and how to request an increase, see Amazon VPC quotas.